14 Zig interoperability with C

 }

 So, in this example above, we are manually initializing each field of the C struct.
 We could say that, in this instance, we are “manually instantiating the C struct object”.
-However, when we use C libraries in our Zig code, we rarely need to manually instantiate the C structs like in the above example.
-Only because C libraries usually provide “constructor functions” in their public APIs.
+However, when we use C libraries in our Zig code, we rarely need to manually instantiate the C structs like that.
+Only because C libraries usually provide a “constructor function” in their public APIs.
 As consequence, we normally rely on these constructor functions to properly initialize the C structs, and the struct fields for us.

 For example, consider the Harfbuzz C library.
 This a text shaping C library, and it works around a “buffer object”, or, more specifically, an instance of the C struct hb_buffer_t.
 Therefore, we need to create an instance of this C struct if we want to use this C library.
 Luckily, this library offers the function hb_buffer_create(), which we can use to create such object.
 So the Zig code necessary to create such object would probably look something like this: